-Chicago is the Midwest's biggest city, and with its famously tall skyscrapers, notorious mob history, and famously decadent takes on everything from pizza to hot dogs to popcorn, it's definitely the most personality-packed as well.
-Whether you're sticking to the Magnificent Mile for some high-end, totally luxe shopping, going to Wrigleyville to immerse yourself in the thrill of a Cubs game, or heading out to Logan Square and Wicker Park to hang out with the hipsters, you'll see that there are many sides to Chicago that are all worth exploring.
+Chicago is the Midwest's biggest city.
+With its famously tall skyscrapers, notorious mob history, and decadent takes on everything from pizza to hot dogs to popcorn, it's personality-packed, as well.
+Whether you're sticking to the Magnificent Mile for high-end shopping, going to Wrigleyville to immerse yourself in the thrill of a Cubs game, or heading out to Logan Square and Wicker Park, there are many sides to Chicago that are all worth exploring.

 When you're ready to work off that sandwich, head to Millennium Park.
-It's pretty huge, and home to all kinds of Chicago icons.
-You can't stop by the Windy City without taking a selfie by The Bean (aka Cloud Gate), or visiting the classic fountain.
-This park pretty much always has something going on, so plan to spend some time exploring.
+It's home to several Chicago icons.
+You can't stop by the Windy City without taking a selfie by The Bean—also known as Cloud Gate—or visiting the classic Crown Fountain.
+This park almost always has something going on, so plan to spend some time here.

-If you're afraid of heights, then you'll maybe want to pass on a trip to the Skydeck.
-It's located on the 103rd floor of the Willis Tower (better known as the Sears Tower, the tallest building in Chicago, and the Western hemisphere), which offers views stretching 50 miles into 4 states.
-And if you aren't afraid of heights, then you'll want to step onto The Ledge, a glass-floored box that lets you look straight down!
+If you're afraid of heights, then you may want to pass on a trip to the Skydeck, located on the 103rd floor of the Willis Tower—formerly known as the Sears Tower.
+This is the tallest building in Chicago and the third-tallest in the Western hemisphere.
+Skydeck offers views stretching 50 miles into four states.
+If you aren't afraid of heights, then you'll want to step onto The Ledge, a glass-floored box that lets you look straight down.

-By now hopefully you've worked up a big appetite, because Gino's East makes the best Chicago-style deep dish pizza in the city, and it is, in a word, intense.
-Nosh on slices of pizza with a rich, buttery cornmeal crust that's filled to the brim with gooey cheese, tomato sauce, and loads of toppings.
+Hopefully, you've worked up a big appetite because you can't visit the city without trying the famous Chicago-style deep dish pizza.
+Gino's East makes some of the best in the city.
+Nosh on slices of pizza with a rich, buttery cornmeal crust filled to the brim with gooey cheese, tomato sauce, and savory toppings.

-The Billy Goat curse is a huge part of the Chicago Cubs baseball team history, and therefore it's an important part of Chicago history, since the Cubs are so synonymous with the city.
+The Billy Goat curse is a huge part of the Chicago Cubs baseball team history; therefore, it's an important part of Chicago history since the Cubs are synonymous with the city.

-Sadly (for Cubs fans, at least), Sianis's curse held true for 108 years before the Cubs finally won the World Series.
-But, even though their tradition of losing has been broken, the Cubs fans' tradition of celebrating wins (and mourning losses) in a pint of Old Style at Sianis's bar will probably always be a tradition.
+Sadly—for Cubs fans, at least—Sianis's curse held true for 108 years before the Cubs finally won the World Series.
+Even though their tradition of losing has been broken, the Cubs fans' tradition of celebrating wins and mourning losses in a pint of Old Style at Sianis's bar will probably always be a tradition.

-For a late-late night drink (we're talking 4 a.m. here), the Wieners Circle is perfect for night owls who are a little bit hungry...that is, if you can handle a side of verbal abuse with your hot dog and fries.
-The service is quick, the dogs are tasty, and the people-watching is incredible, the servers are famously sassy, and the crowd is often drunk.
+The Wieners Circle is perfect for night owls who are a little bit hungry—that is, if you can handle a side of verbal abuse with your hot dog and fries.
+The service is quick, the dogs are tasty, and the people-watching is incredible, with sassy servers and tipsy patrons.

 With a variety of brunch-themed drinks and one of the most refined brunch menus around, The Publican is guaranteed to impress.
-Red wine poached eggs, smoked pork shoulder over grits, and Meyer lemon donuts are just a sample of delicious delicacies you could enjoy here.
+Red wine poached eggs, smoked pork shoulder over grits, and Meyer lemon donuts are just a sample of delicious delicacies you'll find here.

-One of the reasons Chicago is the greatest city in the Midwest?
-Beaches!
-The Oak Street Beach, on the shores of Lake Michigan, offers amazing views of the city skyline and views out into the water as well.
-It's free, and a lot cleaner and less crowded than a seaside beach, so remember towels and swimsuits so you can soak up the sun.
+Beaches are one of the reasons Chicago is the greatest city in the Midwest.
+The Oak Street Beach, on the shores of Lake Michigan, offers amazing views of both the city skyline and the endless waters.
+Plus, it is free.

-If you thought the view from the Skydeck was terrifyingly awesome, wait until you see what Chicago's other iconically tall skyscraper, 360 Chicago (better known as the John Hancock Observatory) has to offer: Tilt, which leans tourists out at an angle 1,000 feet above the Magnificent Mile.
-If that's too much, enjoy the panoramic views of the city safely from other spots on the 94th floor.
+If you thought the view from the Skydeck was terrifyingly amazing, wait until you see what Chicago's other iconic tall skyscraper, 360 Chicago—better known as the John Hancock Observatory—has to offer.
+The attraction Tilt leans tourists out at an angle 1,000 feet above the Magnificent Mile.
+If that's too much, enjoy the panoramic views of the city from other spots on the 94th floor.

-Rounding out your 48 hours in Chicago, trust us, a trip uptown to visit the Green Mill is totally worth it.
-The place is loaded with history.
-Where else in the world can you sit in Al Capone’s favorite booth and listen to live jazz or big band music, or a quirky poetry slam?
+Take a trip uptown to the Green Mill, rumored to be the oldest continuously running jazz club in the country.
+Where else in the world can you sit in Al Capone’s favorite booth while listening to live jazz , big band music, or a quirky poetry slam?

-The best time of year to have a 48 hour adventure in Chicago: Winters (heck, even early spring and late fall) here can be brutally cold and windy...and it snows quite often, so aim to visit during warmer weather, unless a little chill doesn't bother you.
-Keep in mind, you'll be using public transportation and walking a bit, so dress appropriately.
+When is the best time of year to have an adventure in Chicago?
+Aim to visit during the warm months, if possible.
+Winters—even early spring and late fall—can be brutally cold and windy, and it snows quite often.
+Keep in mind, you'll be using public transportation and walking a lot, so dress appropriately.